asklsd/docker-spring/README.md

 * Maven 3.0.5
 * Docker daemon running

-By default maven will run tests during build process.
+By default Maven will run tests during build process.
 Tests are using localhost instance of Docker, make sure that you have Docker running, or the tests.

-*Since version 0.6, Docker is using unix socket for communication, however java client works over TCP/IP, so you need to make sure that your Docker server is listening on TCP/IP port.*
+* Since version 0.6, Docker is using unix socket for communication, however java client works over TCP/IP, so you need to make sure that your Docker server is listening on TCP/IP port.*

 Run docker: